-Valerie Chalcraft, Associate Professor
+Valerie Chalcraft.
+Associate Professor Education:

-Ph.D. and M.A., University of Nevada, Reno; B.A., University of California, Berkeley shelters and clients' homes for over a decade.
+Ph.D. and M.A., University of Nevada, Reno; B.A., University of California, Berkeley

+Dr. Chalcraft has consulted on companion animal behavior problems in shelters and clients' homes for over a decade.
 She has worked extensively with American Society for the Prevention of Cruelty to Animals (ASPCA) and has served as the Director of the Behavior Helpline.
 Dr. Chalcraft has studied the impact of enriched environments on the behavioral and linguistic development of captive chimpanzees.
 She has created enrichment protocols for chimpanzees, gorillas, monkeys, and a variety of small mammals.